 Move around the flower pattern stitching together the sides of each outer hexagon.

-Stitch the seven templates into seven additional fabric hexagons.
+Stitch seven more paper templates into seven additional fabric hexagons.
 Stitch the hexagons together, creating a flower pattern.
 Continue creating flower patterns until you have enough to complete the desired length and width of the quilt.

 Assemble the Flowers